List of Laplace transforms: Linearity

 and is, therefore, regarded as a linear operator.

 Time shifting

-The Laplace transform of $f(t - a) u(t - a)$ is $e^{-as} F(s)$.
+The Laplace transform of $f(t - a) u(t - a)$, where $u$ is the Heaviside step function, is $e^{-as} F(s)$.

 Frequency shifting

 The Laplace transform of $e^{at} f(t)$ is $F(s - a)$.

 Explanatory notes

 The unilateral Laplace transform takes as input a function whose time domain is the non-negative reals, which is why all of the time domain functions in the table below are multiples of the Heaviside step function, u(t).

 The entries of the table that involve a time delay τ are required to be causal (meaning that τ > 0).
 A causal system is a system where the impulse response h(t) is zero for all time t prior to t = 0.
 In general, the region of convergence for causal systems is not the same as that of anticausal systems.

 The following functions and variables are used in the table below: